Carol Campbell (actress): Biography

 Campbell worked also in various presenting roles at Daimler Chrysler, Siemens, Adidas, Hugo Boss, IBM, Debis and CeBit corporate events and as media training coach and participates at The Applause Institute.

 She is a member of the Deutsche Filmakademie and founder member of SFD - Schwarze Filmschaffende in Deutschland (Black Artists in German Film).
 She is also the 1.
 Chairperson of SFD.

 In 2007 Campbell was trained as creative producer for films and television at the Institute for Drama, Film- and Television Professions (iSFF) in Berlin.
 She worked also as presenter.

 Carol Campbell works also as yoga teacher in Berlin and teaches "public speaking and presentation skills" at the design akademie berlin (SRH Hochschule für Kommunikation und Design).
 In January 2019 Campbell started with producer and songwriter George Kaleve a weekly podcast in German called abgehängt.

+In 2023 Campbell appeared in the Arte.tv series Unhappy in the episode Das Versprechen der Schönheit.